ibm-cloud-architecture/ibm-cloud-stencils/README.md

 ![Shapes](/images/shapes.png)

+Notes:
+1. Stencils provided as PREVIEW are subject to change.
-3. Groups help organize diagrams as demonstrated in the templates.
+2. Groups help organize diagrams as demonstrated in the templates.

 ![Groups](/images/groups.png)

-4. Review the standard colors used in the templates.
+3. Review the standard colors used in the templates.

 ![Colors](/images/colors.png)